Search

 If you’re an outdoor enthusiast, wildlife lover, or avid photographer, this trip is for you.

-During this trip you will simply observe snow leopards in their natural habitat while doing so ethically and with respect to their environment and the protection of their population.
-There will be no capturing, trapping, or any other behaviors that will disturb the peace of these animals in any way, shape, or form!
+Observe snow leopards in their natural habitat while doing so ethically and with respect to their environment and the protection of their population.
+There will be no capturing, trapping, or any other behaviors that will disturb the peace of these animals in any way, shape, or form during this expedition!

-Accommodation includes tent camping and respecting the outdoors is a must during this trip.
-Outhouse-style toilets will be available at the tent camping site and Spring House, with a stress on the importance on proper waste disposal.
+This Snow Leopard Tour includes tent camping in camouflaged hideout tents and respecting the outdoors is a must during this adventure.
+Outhouse-style toilets will be available at the tent camping site and Spring House, with a stress on the importance on proper waste and trash disposal.

-Please come into this adventure with an open-mind and adventurous spirit.
+Please come into this small group expedition with an open-mind and adventurous spirit.
 While the team will do everything they can to help you spot a snow leopard, please keep in mind these majestic animals are nicknamed ghost cats for a reason.
 Sightings are not guaranteed.

 Temperatures this time of year will be wet and cold.
 We choose this time of year because it is mating season, and this is when the snow leopards become very active.